-Incorporated into the general reference collections are significant holdings originating from federally funded program-matic studies, including more than 92,000 lots from the US Department of Commerce fishery surveys (NOAA/NMFS and its precursors); more than 192,000 lots from the US Department of the Interior from site surveys for oil and gas leases (BOEM, MMS and USGS), which include more than 76,000 lots of invertebrate collected from the Gulf of Mexico.
-Also included are more than 40,000 lots of polar invertebrates, the majority collected in conjunction with NSF's US Antarctic Program (USAP).
+Incorporated into the general reference collections are significant holdings originating from federally-funded programmatic studies, including more than 92,000 lots from the US Department of Commerce fishery surveys (NOAA/NMFS and its precursors); more than 192,000 lots from the US Department of the Interior from site surveys for oil and gas leases (BOEM, MMS and USGS), which include more than 76,000 lots of invertebrate collected from the Gulf of Mexico.
+Also included are more than 40,000 lots of polar invertebrates the majority collected in conjunction with NSF's US Antarctic Program (USAP).
 The collections also feature specimens collected from surveys of hydrothermal vents.
+Collections for Crustacea, Mollusks and Parasites are our largest but most of the department's other collections rate, among their counterparts, as the most important or among the few most important in the world.